 I am an NSF Post-doctoral Fellow at Colorado State University.
-I use machine learning, explainable artificial intelligence (XAI), and a variety of climate models to predict and understand the tropical atmosphere.
+I use machine learning, explainable artificial intelligence (XAI), and a variety of climate models to understand and predict the tropical atmosphere.

 I hold a Ph.D. in Applied Math and Atmospheric Science from Columbia University.